Advancing Wisdom

 IAP Courses

-In January 2024, the Octet Collaborative offered two courses during IAP (Independent Activities Period), as it has done since January 2023.
+In January 2025, the Octet Collaborative has prepared four offerings during IAP (Independent Activities Period).

 Science, Technology, and Ethics in the Real World